 Labels for imported items We highly recommend creating via API a label for all assets, quantity items, locations, and workers imported into ON!Track from an external system.
 The text of the label shall be "Imported from external system XYZ", where XYZ is the name of the software source of the item's data.

 "labels": [ "Label1", "Label2" ],

 The External ID represents the unique identification code of an item (workers, locations, assets, and quantity items) used in the external system.
 It is a field that will be shown in the ON!Track UI only to users that signed for the ON!Track Unite add-on.

 For new items created in ON!Track from an external system, the External ID is written directly in ON!Track via API.
 For all these items that exist both in ON!Track and in the external system, it is recommended to write the same external ID in all items both in ON!Track and in the external system.
 By doing so, the same item can be correctly matched in the two systems and the creation of duplicates is avoided.

 It is also possible for ON!Track customers to search for the External IDs of the external system in the ON!Track Web UI in order to identify an asset.

 The ON!Track ID is the unique identifier that ON!Track automatically generates and assigns to all items (workers, locations, assets, and quantity items).
 Therefore, this data field shall be left blank in all POST calls, but it is used in the GET, PUT, and DELETE calls as the unique identifier for referencing a specific item.

-To successfully write items in ON!Track is necessary to utilize the correct standard codes; it is therefore needed to first perform the GET call to read these codes, and utilize these in the POST and PUT calls.
+To successfully write items in ON!Track it is necessary to utilize the correct standard codes it is therefore needed to first perform the GET call to read these codes and utilize these in the POST and PUT calls.